 STYLING |THOUGHT LEADERSHIP

-Stephanie not only shares her unique perspective on cur8able.com, she is also the go-to stylist in Hollywood for actors and influencers with disabilities, she hosts a podcast, Disability Fashion Styling, travels internationally as a keynote speaker, and consults fashion industry leaders.
-She also serves on the Board of Directors for No Limits Media, and volunteers as a seminar leader for Dress for Success.
+Stephanie not only shares her unique perspective on cur8able.com, she is also the go-to stylist in Hollywood for actors and influencers with disabilities, she hosts a podcast, Twenty -Six and Counting..., travels internationally as a keynote speaker and college professor.
+She also consults fashion industry leaders interested in meeting the fashion needs of people with disabilities.
+She also serves on the Board of Directors of No Limits Media, and volunteers with various organizations.

 STEPHANIE’S PERSONAL MISSION: IN HER OWN WORDS

 “My disability affects my feet, so finding the perfect footwear to complete a look feels (insert audible exhale)…I can’t put that feeling into words, but each time I dress a client I want them to experience that same feeling.
-My hope is, that feeling will positively impact their self efficacy and enhance their ability to become gainfully employed.”
+My hope is that, that feeling will positively impact their self efficacy which empowers them to create the life they've imagined.
+This includes gainful employment and a livable wage. ”